10 Proven Ways to Improve Sleep Quality

 10. Stop hitting the snooze button.

 Getting rid of hitting the snooze button was the main reason I moved my phone away from my bed.
-I read in Why We Sleep that it is a shock to your heart when the alarm goes off.
+When the alarm goes off, it can be a real shock to your heart.
 You are peacefully sleeping and you are suddenly awoken causing a spike in your heart rate.
 And when that happens almost every day, year after year, that can have a big impact on the heart and increase blood pressure and heart rate.
 Now add doing that a few times a row most mornings because of hitting the snooze, the damage could be greater.

 I have been a snooze hitter for years.
 I will set the alarm 15 minutes or so earlier than I need so I can hit the snooze button twice before I really have it to get up.
 It was a trick I played on myself to think I could get more sleep.
 Then I would finally drag myself out of the bed not feeling very rested...UGH!